 A Cybersecurity Framework for the Nation’s Critical Infrastructure: How CableLabs is Helping

-By Susan Joseph, Principal Security Architect, CableLabs –
+By Susan Joseph, formerly Principal Security Architect, CableLabs –

 Over the past year there has been a significant increase in the number and frequency of cyber-attacks on major retailers, social media sites, and financial institutions.
 From identity theft and credit card fraud to denial of service, these cyber criminals are starting to disrupt our lives in small but troubling ways.
 What happens when those cyber-attacks move into areas of critical infrastructure like power, water, electricity, and communications?
 Attacks on our nation’s critical infrastructure could affect millions of people in a catastrophic way.